djnotes/madelineproto-container/README.md

 - All the MadelineProto requirements are already installed in this image.
 - You can use this image with `docker` or `podman` CLI tools.
 - Container image available from both Docker Hub and GHCR
+- You can use this image for one-time script executions

 ## Image Registries
 The image is available in both the following registries: